Oxford Street, Ghana - Things to Do in Oxford Street

 Insider Tips

-Carry small denominations of Ghanaian cedis as many vendors cannot make change for large bills, and mobile money (MTN Mobile Money or AirtelTigo Money) is increasingly accepted at modern establishments.
+Carry small denominations of Ghana cedis as many vendors and taxi drivers struggle with large bills, and mobile money (like MTN Mobile Money) is widely accepted for larger purchases

 Explore Activities in Oxford Street